 Checking the Statue of Limitations

-If it is determined that the State is attempting to prosecute you in violation of the statute of limitations, this must immediately be raised in court.
-However, in making this determination the following two commonly unknown provisions must be explored:
+If it is determined that the prosecuting attorney’s office is attempting to prosecute a person in violation of the statute of limitations, this should be raised in court.
+However, in making this determination the following two commonly unknown provisions should be explored:

-Statute of limitations periods can legally be extended retroactively.
+Statute of limitations periods can legally be extended retroactively (subject to applicable law).
 If the SOL period for a crime has expired before legislature extends it, then the new SOL cannot apply.
-However, if the original SOL period has not expired before legislature extends it, the new SOL period does apply.
-For example, if someone was alleged to have committed sexual assault in 1980 when the SOL period was 10 years, and in 1988 legislature changed the SOL period to 30 years, the new SOL expiration date would be 2010.
+However, if the original SOL period has not expired before legislature extends it, the new SOL period could apply depending upon state law.
+For example, if someone was alleged to have committed sexual assault in 1980 when the SOL period was 10 years, and in 1988 legislature changed the SOL period to 30 years, the new SOL expiration date could be 2010.

-Statute of limitations periods can be extended via “tolling.”
+Statute of limitations periods can be extended via “tolling” (subject to applicable law).
 This means that the “clock” stops during certain time frames.
 For example, certain states exclude the following time frames: 1) time during which the defendant does not reside in the charging state, 2) time during which the defendant has absconded, or 3) time until the alleged victim turns 16 or 18 (if involving a minor).